zuccha/smw-code/patches/customize-status-bar/README.md

 I wanted a status bar that has the following features:

-1. All original features in minimal style;
+1. All original features in minimal style.
-2. Alter visibility of each element (score, Yoshi coins, time, lives, coins, bonus stars, item box) individually
+2. Alter visibility of each element (score, dragon coins, time, lives, coins, bonus stars, item box) individually.
-3. Allow level-specific customization of each element;
+3. Allow level-specific customization of each element.
-4. Conditional visibility of some elements (e.g., hide time indicator if time limit is set to 0);
+4. Conditional visibility of some elements (e.g., hide time indicator if time limit is set to 0).
-5. Dynamic positioning of elements (i.e., if one element in one group is not visible, the others shift to fill the gap);
+5. Dynamic positioning of elements (i.e., if one element in one group is not visible, the others shift to fill the gap).
-6. Custom coin limit
+6. Custom coin limit.
-7. Disabling the item box (or modify its position)
+7. Disabling the item box (or modify its position).

 Let's cover each aspect individually.